JTP75/justbot/src/mcp/README.md

 # MCP (Model Context Protocol) Module

-The MCP module provides integration with the Model Context Protocol, enabling rustbot to communicate with external MCP servers and dynamically load tools from them.
+The MCP module provides integration with the Model Context Protocol, enabling Puetce to communicate with external MCP servers and dynamically load tools from them.

 ## Configuration